parse-community/docs/_includes/graphql/relay.md

 Relay is a JavaScript framework for building data-driven React applications powered by GraphQL, designed from the ground up to be easy to use, extensible and, most of all, performant.
 Relay accomplishes this with static queries and ahead-of-time code generation.

-We will see later some Relay concepts like: Node, Connection, Cursor.
+Later we will see some Relay concepts like: Node, Connection, Cursor.